UkoeHB/bevy_girk/USAGE.md

 **Client Connections**

-You can track and respond to client connection events with `EventReader<bevy_renet::renet::ServerEvent>`.
+You can track and respond to client connection events with `EventReader<bevy_renet2::renet2::ServerEvent>`.
 It is recommended to handle these events promptly every tick if your client-specific state needs to synchronize with connection events.

 ### Client App